w3c-cg/threat-modeling/models/decentralized-identities.md

 These properties were defined in a very specific case of Decentralized Identities.
 Those related to people, and even more specifically, those issued by governments, are based on the concept of Privacy, specifically for the protection of the Holder.

 While we can, therefore, consider the *Minimal* and _Unlinkable_ properties as elements of the _Holder_, the _Verifiable_ property is of interest to all.
-Verifiable means that the _Verifier_ can confirm who issued the credential, that it has not been tampered with, expired, or revoked, contains the required data and is possibly associated with the holder.
+Verifiable means that the _Verifier_ can confirm who issued the credential, that it has not been tampered with, expired, or revoked, contains the required data, and is possibly associated with the holder.

 Therefore, The Threat Model wants to start from this specific use case, that of government-issued credentials for people, considering that it is one of the most complex.